The Science Behind EMDR: How It Works and Why

 What Brain Imaging Tells Us About EMDR

-Modern brain imaging techniques have helped scientists understand the neurobiological changes that occur during and after EMDR therapy.
+Modern brain imaging techniques have helped scientists understand the neurobiological changes that occur during and after therapist-led EMDR sessions in clinical settings.

 Brain Regions Affected by EMDR